pclavell/project_template/template_user/README.md

 If you add a new user to the project, or want to add another system you're working on, simply edit [resources/resources.yml](resources/resources.yml) from YOUR user directory and run `python resources/add_new_users.py` **from the user's directory** (ie `<project_name>/<user>/`).
 NOT from the template_user directory

+# How do I manage the git, the mounting and the cluster?
+(EFFICENCY TIP)
+This organization framework is designed to automatically detect if you are working in local/mounting or in the cluster.
+It is very useful to work on the mounting because we can use IDEs and GUIs like Rstudio and VScode.
+However, in many cases we have mounting lag causing code loss and annoying slowliness.
+With this framework this is partially solved:
+- as usual, mount
+- instead of working in the mounted dirs, clone your project repository (created during installation) to your local filesystem
+If you do it correctly, you will be able to access your code from this local directory and also from the mounted directory.
+The local directory is where you will work on your code, the mounted directory will be the source of the data.
+The advantage of this framework is that all paths will work the same.
+Just remember to keep using git and pull/push.

 <!-- ## Other files details
 * [`requirements.txt`](requirements.txt): Python libraries needed to run the code in this repo. -->